Support for D/deaf Artists or Artists with Disabilities (Individuals, Collectives and Organizations)

 Watch ASL video

-• Individual D/deaf artists and/or artists with disabilities and have a perceptible or non-perceptible disability, with long-term, temporary or variable effects that may include the following:
+• Individual professional D/deaf artists and/or artists with disabilities and have a perceptible or non-perceptible disability, with long-term, temporary or variable effects that may include the following:

 • individuals who are deaf or hearing-impaired